ibexa/documentation-developer/docs/guide/form_builder/create_custom_form_field.md

 ## Add mapper

-New types of fields require a mapper which implements the `EzSystems\EzPlatformFormBuilder\FieldType\Field\FieldMapperInterface` interface.
+New types of fields require a mapper which implements the `Ibexa\Contracts\FormBuilder\FieldType\Field\FieldMapperInterface` interface.

 To create a Country field type, implement the `FieldMapperInterface` interface in `src/FormBuilder/Field/Mapper/CountryFieldMapper.php`: